The winner of the forthcoming World Boxing Super Series cruiserweight tournament could fast become a target for Deontay Wilder.

 Speaking via his Instagram last week, Wilder had said: “What’s up boxing world.
 You know I’ve just been sitting in my car thinking.
 I’ve been thinking about, once I unify the heavyweight division, moving down to the cruiserweight and taking over that division.

-This means Wilder could drop down a division to battle Usyk or Gassiev as the winner of the WBSS competition will walk away with four versions of the world championship.
+This means Wilder could drop down a division to battle Usyk or Gassiev.
+This is due to the fact the winner of the WBSS competition will walk away with four versions of the world championship.

 In a nutshell, Wilder would be able to attempt to become undisputed at cruiserweight BEFORE facing Joshua in 2018.

-As WBC champion, Wilder would have no problem being sanctioned to challenge Usyk (the current WBC title holder) or Gassiev and withhold his current status should the Russian come out on top once the WBSS showpiece is confirmed.
+As WBC champion, Wilder would have no problem being sanctioned to challenge Usyk (the current WBC title-holder) or Gassiev.
+Whilst withholding his current status should the Russian come out on top once the WBSS showpiece is confirmed.

-Joshua is likely to be out of action until March 2019 after the Povetkin clash, giving Wilder ample time to face Usyk or Gassiev and then move back up in weight.
+Joshua is likely to be out of action until the late spring or summer of 2019 after the Povetkin clash.
+Giving Wilder ample time to face Usyk or Gassiev and then move back up in weight.